THE FUTURE OF WORK?

 Last week we attended a fantastic thought-provoking day at the Digital Leadership Forum, held at Baker McKenzie’s London HQ.

 Interestingly, Tony also presented different uses of robotics, including within healthcare, from a movement arm or tray table aiding a disabled person all the way to robotic prosthetics.
-Professor Roberts also touched on the need for humans to overcome the fear and agenda of being replaced, the necessary legislation and regulation required, alongside the combination of AI within IoT.
+Professor Roberts also touched on the need for humans to overcome the fear and agenda of being replaced, the necessary legislation and regulation required, alongside the combination of AI (Artificial Intelligence) within IoT (Internet of Things.

 Then it was the turn of our very own Adam Scott, who presented ‘AI, automation and workplace communications’.
 Topics from his session included; how AI is impacting workplace communications currently, and how this will evolve in the future – alongside thoughts as to how this will affect productivity and boost employee engagement.
 With new behaviours driving needs and new modes of consumption, in an immature market, Adam stated that organisations need to truly understand what business outcome they require, whilst reviewing the various amazingly powerful AI technology offerings.
 Ultimately to design the right solution it is about designing the solution right.